 You will stay in rural Tabanan for four to five nights.
 You will experience the area’s strong sense of community while staying with village families, most of whom live in large compounds housing several families from a single descent group.

-You will live with a host family in Yogyakarta for ten days as part of the group excursion to Java.
+You will live with a host family near Yogyakarta for ten days as part of the group excursion to Java.
 The homestay families in Java are predominantly Muslim, which will allow you to become familiar with the predominant religious culture in Indonesia.
 During the stay, you will be invited to participate in socio-religious activities and gatherings.
 The Javanese families are very welcoming to SIT students.
 They are proud to host students from the United States, the home country of Barack Obama, who spent part of his youth in Jakarta, west Java; there is a museum near campus where visitors can see Obama’s bedroom when he was student.

 Other accommodations during the program include hostels or small hotels.